By Tony V. Zampella

 Learning, however, may not always be instantly useful or productive.
 What if learning, at first, even seemed counterproductive?
 What if it was uncomfortable, disruptive, or frustrating?
 Would you avoid or embrace this kind of learning?

 And what if that sort of learning questioned or confronted our self-perception?
-Caution, we are entering a new learning zone.
+Caution, we are entering an unlearning mindset.

 In the current reality where knowledge is fungible, disruptive change is the new norm, and the nature of change is volatile and ambiguous, learning now involves self-discovery, and that involves the willingness to be challenged.